jeffreyscottfrench/jumpstart_iotacss/README.md

 All rights reserved

-Search/Replace the following in project with examples:
+Search/Replace the following in project, examples given:
 ProjectName          --> The Bitter Bottle ProjectURLBase       --> thebitterbottle ProjectAcronym       --> tbb (used for some css selectors)